PS6790/Cocktail-Finder-Mini-LP/readme.md

 # Cocktail Finder Mini LP:

-Search and generate random cocktails via https://www.thecocktaildb.com/ API.
+Search and generate random cocktails with https://www.thecocktaildb.com/ API.

 The navbar includes a self-built music player which allows to listen to preselected songs.